bijoyamukherjee/sql-data-warehouse-project-011/README.md

 ## Project Overview

 This project involves:
-1. Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
-2. ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
-3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
-4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

 This repository showcasing expertise in:
 * SQL Development